kelliesyhh/SUTD-Freshmore-Term1-10.014-1DProject/README.md

-# SUTD Freshmore Term 1 10.014 Computational Thinking for Design 1D Project
+# SUTD Term 1 - Freshmore
+# 10.014 Computational Thinking for Design
+# 1D Project

 ## Instructions
 Welcome to our game!